 Full CV available upon request.

-I am a member of Institute of Mathematical Statistics (IMS), American Statistical Association (ASA) and the Chicago chapter, Society for Industrial and Applied Mathematics (SIAM) and the Activity Group on Algebraic Geometry (SI(AG)^2), International Statistics Institute (ISI), American Mathematical Society (AMS).
+I am a member of several societies: International Statistics Institute (ISI Elected Member since 2015), Institute of Mathematical Statistics (IMS), American Statistical Association (ASA) and the Chicago chapter, Society for Industrial and Applied Mathematics (SIAM) and the Activity Group on Algebraic Geometry (SI(AG)^2), American Mathematical Society (AMS).

-Research interests: Statistics, algebraic Statistics, random graph models, computational algebraic statistics, combinatorial and algebraic methods in statistics and data science; computational commutative algebra, applied algebraic geometry, algebraic methods in optimization, phylogenetics (computational biology), combinatorial methods in algebra.
+Mathematical statistics, algebraic statistics, random graph models, computational algebraic statistics, combinatorial and algebraic methods in statistics and data science; computational commutative algebra, applied algebraic geometry, algebraic methods in optimization, phylogenetics (computational biology), combinatorial methods in algebra.

 - Starting in Fall 2013, the Algebraic Statistics seminar takes place weekly at IIT.

 - The 2015 AMS Fall Central Section Meeting includes a special session on algebraic statistics.

 - In May 2014, IIT hosted the 2014 Algebraic Statistics conference, which continues the tradition of biennial algebraic statistics meetings in the US.
 The previous such meeting took place in June 2012, hosted by Penn State.
 The Algebraic Statistics in the Alleghenies conference was supported by the NSF, Packard Foundation, the Eberly College of Science, and the Mathematics and Statistics Departments at Penn State.